Harmony Korine: Career

-Kids and Gummo (1995–1998)
+Kids and Gummo (1994–1998)

 Korine was skating with friends in Washington Square Park when he met photographer Larry Clark.
 Impressed, the photographer asked him to compose a script about skaters and to include in the plot a teenage AIDS experience.
 Korine told Clark, "I've been waiting all my life to write this story."
 Within three weeks, Korine wrote Kids, a film about 24 hours in the sex- and drug-filled lives of several Manhattan teenagers in New York City during the AIDS crisis.
 Kids received mixed reviews at the time of its release in 1995, but has since become a significant cult film.
 Among others, the film features Chloë Sevigny and Rosario Dawson in their first movie roles.
 The film, while controversial, jumpstarted Korine's career.
 This put him into contact with film producer Cary Woods who budgeted about $1 million to produce Gummo, Korine's personal vision.

 In 1997, Korine wrote and directed Gummo, a film based on life in Xenia, Ohio, a town devastated by a tornado in the early 1970s.
 Forgoing conventional narrative, Gummo is a nonlinear, fragmented series of sketches written by Korine.
-Much of the cast was found during preproduction where it was filmed in Tennessee, and of all those who appeared in the film, only five were experienced actors.
+Only five experienced actors worked on the movie; much of the cast was found during preproduction in Tennessee.
 The film is notable for having unsettling, often bizarre scenes, as well as its dreamlike soundtrack, which strengthens the disconcerting atmosphere.
-It features "an eclectic soundtrack including death metal, Madonna and Roy Orbison.
+It features "an eclectic soundtrack including black metal, Madonna and Roy Orbison.